… or a short story about how I’ve made a small batch of EF3s 😉

-Armed with proper tools, I was able to start the new project.
+Armed with the proper tools, I was able to start the new project.

-Obviously, it was quite a while ago (a year prolly) but I am writing about it now – yeah I know, post lagging sucks.
+It was quite a while ago (a year probably) but I am writing about it now – yeah I know, post lagging sucks.

 Here is a short description of what this cart does and how it can be used.